seo/guide/README.md

 * key medium properties: +high bandwith, +expected to be more substantial, +knowledge and insights before news, -more demanding
 * highly specialized topic, not many pages required
 * gather and present state-of-the-art, provide long-term knowledge (instead of news)

+## Be the communal problem solver
+* help people in the community
+* how? answer questions, guide the beginners, relieve the established
+* goodwill -> reputation -> trust, referrals

 ## Google Places for business
 * http://support.google.com/webmasters/bin/answer.py?hl=en&answer=92319